 Feedback can be helpful and sometimes life-changing.
+Of course, responding to positive feedback is easier, but we sometimes get negative feedback.

-Other times feedback can also feel like an ambush, like at my performance review at my job last year.
+Getting unexpected negative feedback can also feel like an ambush, like at my performance review at my job last year.

-I went into my review, thinking all was well, and was very surprised by what I perceived as negative feedback.
+I went into my review thinking all was well and was very surprised by what I perceived as negative feedback.
 That night, I went home and cried.
 After processing what he said over the weekend, I agreed that there was some truth in the information he had given to me.

 Thanks for the Feedback Book